-Backlog is difficult to determine accurately and different companies within our industry may define backlog differently.
-Most contracts, including MSAs, may be terminated on short notice, typically 30 to 90 days.
-Reductions in backlog due to cancellation by a customer or for other reasons could significantly reduce the revenue and profit we actually receive from contracts in backlog.
-In the event of a project cancellation, we typically have no contractual right to the total revenues reflected in our backlog.
-Projects may remain in backlog for extended periods of time.
-The timing of contract awards and duration of large new contracts can significantly affect backlog reporting.
+Backlog is difficult to determine accurately and companies within our industry may define backlog differently.
+Reductions in backlog due to cancellation, termination or scope adjustment by a customer or for other reasons could significantly reduce the revenue and profit we actually receive from contracts in backlog.
+In the event of a project cancellation, termination or scope adjustment, we typically have no contractual right to the total revenues reflected in our backlog.
+The timing of contract awards, duration of large new contracts and the mix of services, subcontracted work and material in our contracts can significantly affect backlog reporting.
 Given these factors and our method of calculating backlog, our backlog at any point in time may not accurately represent the revenue that we expect to realize during any period, and our backlog as of the end of a fiscal year may not be indicative of the revenue we expect to earn in the following fiscal year and should not be viewed or relied upon as a stand-alone indicator.
-Consequently, we cannot assure you as to our customers' requirements or our estimates of backlog.
+Consequently, we cannot provide assurance as to our customers' requirements or our estimates of backlog.
 See "Item 1.
 Business-Backlog" for a discussion on how we calculate backlog for our business.